 - Retain Sustainable Food City status each year.

 - Work with SES water to help people reduce their daily water use to 138 litres by 2025.

-Sutton Council have set out an ambitious action plan in the Environment Strategy to meet the targets set.
+Sutton Council has set out an ambitious action plan in the Environment Strategy to meet the targets set.
 Learn more about some of the projects being delivered to meet these targets.

-Sutton Council monitors its performance against the Environment Strategy and Climate Emergency Response Plan and the stand alone Air Quality Action Plan (found on the air quality pages of the council's website).
-The Environment Strategy Board is responsible for monitoring progress of the Environment Strategy and Climate Emergency Response Plan.
-Progress reports are pulished quartetly, the most recent Environment Strategy Progress Report is available online, along with previous reports.
+Sutton Council monitors its performance against the Environment Strategy and Climate Emergency Response Plan and the stand-alone Air Quality Action Plan.
+The Environment Strategy Board is responsible for monitoring the progress of the Environment Strategy and Climate Emergency Response Plan.
+Progress reports are published quarterly, the most recent report is available on the Environment Strategy Progress Report download page.

 The Environment Strategy Team welcomes work experience applications from school and university students as well as people who are interested in exploring whether sustainability or local government is a career route for them.
-We can offer a range of experiences relating to projects and communications activity.
-This is a year round opportunity and we can be flexible about dates but we do require a minimum two week commitment.
+We can offer a range of experiences relating to projects and communications activities.
+This is a year-round opportunity and we can be flexible about dates but we do require a minimum two-week commitment.
 Please contact firstname.lastname@example.org if you are interested and would like to know more.